Yoquec/pacmanMLdr/report.md

 ## Exercise 3

 There are 18 files with different mazes.
-Our maze is
+Our maze will be